High-fidelity gate set for exchange-coupled singlet-triplet qubits: Single-qubit gates

-{\em Single-qubit gates} -- For closely spaced singlet-triplet qubits, residual interqubit exchange and capacitive coupling can complicate the parallel execution of single qubit gates.
-Thus, we now optimize generators of the single-qubit Clifford group, $\ut = X_{\pi/2}\otimes\eye$ and $\ut = Y_{\pi/2}\otimes\eye$ choosing $\nseg = 20$ (as Ref.\,\cite{Cerfontaine2014}).
-We find that the $X_{\pi/2}\otimes\eye$ and $Y_{\pi/2}\otimes\eye$ gates have similar fidelities and thus only report the results for $X_{\pi/2}\otimes\eye$ here (details for $Y_{\pi/2}\otimes\eye$ can be found in the supplement \cite{supp}).
+For closely spaced singlet-triplet qubits, residual interqubit exchange and capacitive coupling can complicate the parallel execution of single qubit gates.
+Thus, we optimize generators of the single-qubit Clifford group, $\ut = X_{\pi/2}\otimes\eye$ and $\ut = Y_{\pi/2}\otimes\eye$ choosing $\nseg = 20$ (as Ref.\,\cite{Cerfontaine2014}).
+We find similar fidelities for both gates and thus only discuss the results for $X_{\pi/2}\otimes\eye$ here.
+The results for $Y_{\pi/2}\otimes\eye$ are presented in \refsec{sec:C}.
 Since the exponential model for the exchange interaction has not been validated at small detuning, we do not expect such a model to capture the effects of residual interqubit exchange well when $\eps_{23}$ is at its minimum.
-Indeed, measurements at the qubit's minimum detuning point find the residual exchange to be much larger than the exponential model, $\je{ij} \ge \SI{0.005}{ns^{-1}}$ \cite{supp}.
+Indeed, our measurements at the qubit's minimum detuning discussed in \refsec{sec:A} find a much larger residual exchange than predicted by the exponential model, $\je{ij} \ge \SI{0.005}{ns^{-1}}$.